comooney711/DSPS_ACrossman/HW5/README.md

 3.**What was the easiest part of the homework for you?**

-*The easiest part of this homework was ...*
+*The easiest part of this homework was ensuring PEP8 compliance.
+Most of the code was short and simple and did not even pass the 80 character limit per line.*

 4.**One new thing that you have learned**